vod-12/chatboxtest2/README.md

 # AI Chatbox

-A clean, Claude-style chatbox interface powered by the Arioron AI API.
+A clean, minimal chatbox interface powered by the Arioron AI API.

 ## Setup Instructions